 Written by Freya Hughes

-	Checking in with the business sections of national, and even international, news sites is a great plan too.
+Check in with the business sections of national and international news sites too.
 You’ll probably stumble across something that’s changing or is being reformed, which you can pass on to your clients.
 We like to check in with The Huffington Post and the Guardian most mornings, as their well-written articles make for an easily digested news injection.

-	Spending a few hours here and there re-reading your clients websites and blogs.
-You’ll impress them if you refer to something they’ve published, and you could even ask to share something in your own blog.
-This also opens up the conversation about testimonials and case studies, which are probably the best things to obtain from clients other than referrals.
+This also opens up the conversation about testimonials and case studies, which are valuable to obtain from clients.
+They’re a personal touch and legitimises the results of your work.
 Our case studies sum us up as a company, but they also allow our existing customers to tell their story.
 This benefits both parties, and gives us the chance to catch up with clients and see how they’re getting on.

 Getting your voice heard can be tough, especially if you’re guilty of hiding behind email and social media to speak to peers and prospective clients.
-In a world obsessed with the internet, the majority of us are small fish in a big pond.
+In an internet-obsessed world, the majority of us are small fish in a big pond.
 It’s a constant battle to be noticed, so take a step away from your screen and grow your brand organically.

 Making connections is a key part of your professional development.
 While it can be a bit awkward at first the more you get out to networking events, the easier it gets.
 If you are a bit nervous, take your second in command (or colleague) with you so you’ve got an ally in the room, which could help break the ice with people.
 But be warned – sticking together for the entire event is going to limit your chances of success, so divide and conquer!

 If you’re able to, check out the attendees before the networking event.
 Beelining the relevant people means you can take on the event efficiently, and get out of there before it turns into general chit chat you won’t get anything from.